Thursday, May 30, 2024

 Comparison: The mean provides the average value of the data.
 It is a central measure that can help understand the general value of properties in the dataset.

-Contrast: While the adjusted sale price gives an overall average value of properties sold, the SP/SF mean gives a measure of value standardized by the property size.
+Contrast: While the adjusted sale price gives an overall average value for properties sold, the SP/SF mean provides a value standardized by property size.
 This can help in comparing properties of different sizes.

 2. Standard Error: